 The right accessories for your Petromax Dutch Oven

-To make your cooking experience even more convenient, Petromax offers a variety of accessories.
-With the professional lid lifter, you can lift the hot lid safely and comfortably without burning yourself.
-The trivet protects your table or worktop from heat and scratches.
+To make your cooking experience even more comfortable, Petromax offers a variety of accessories.
+With the Professional Lid Lifter, you can safely and easily lift the hot lid without burning yourself.
+The trivet protects your table or countertop from heat and scratches.